The best things to do in Helsinki with kids

 Esplandi Park in central Helsinki

-When planning your Helsinki sightseeing, it’s inevitable that you’ll cross the Esplandi Park at some point.
+It’s fairly inevitable that your Helsinki sightseeing plans will lead you past Esplandi Park at some point.
 Located in the heart of the city, this is a pretty park that comes alive during summer months when locals and visitors gather for picnics and to be entertained by street artists and performers.
 It’s also a fun play area for younger children.

 The Espa Stage in the park hosts a number of events including the Jazz-Espa concert series held every July.